top of page

 Suffering Because of Death

-When you see your loved ones die, we are not only grieving their death, but we are also grieving our own death and those that are dear to us.
-We may also grieve because of the fear that we will never see our loved ones again.
+When you see your loved ones die, we are not only grieving their death, but we are also grieving our own death and others that are dear to us.
+We may also grieve, because of the fear that we will never see our loved ones again.
 We are never to talk to them again, hear their voices, or touch them again.

-What can we do during these turbulent times when a lot of people are dying of the coronavirus?
-It can be really difficult to hear news about deaths, every single day.
+What can we do during turbulent times when a lot of people are dying, such as during the Coronavirus Pandemic?
+It can be difficult to hear news about deaths every single day.
 But what should we do?
-Meditating, chanting, slowing down, and living in the present moment will best help especially during these times that we cannot act to save the world.
-All we need is tranquility and being in the moment, accepting the things that are happening around the world.
+Meditating, chanting, slowing down, and living in the present moment will help, especially during these times when we cannot act to save the world.
+All we need is tranquility and being in the moment, and accepting the things that are happening around the world.
 When we breathe in and breathe out, mindfully, we live in the moment.
-We pray we contemplate, we become proactive and aware of the world’s situation.
+We pray, we contemplate, we become proactive, and conscious of the world’s situation.
 We send merit to those who are suffering, and we relieve our own suffering at the same time.

 To be continued...
 (The Second Noble Truth)